troglobit/pimd/README.md

 The configuration of a Candidate BootStrap Router (CBSR) is very similar to that of CRP.
 If either the address or the interface name is left out `pimd` uses the highest active IP address.
-If the priority is left out, `pimd` (like Cisco) defaults to priority 0.
-If the interval is left out, it defaults to the RFC value of 60 seconds.
+If the priority is omitted, `pimd` (like Cisco) defaults to priority 0.
+If the interval is omitted, it defaults to the RFC value of 60 seconds.

-To *disable CRP and CBSR* completely in `pimd`, simply comment the two lines out from your `pimd.conf`, and make sure `pimd` can find the file.
-Because if `pimd` cannot find the file it will default to them enabled, with defaults listed in the `pimd.conf` included in the distribution.

 In a PIM-SM domain there can be two, or more, paths from a designated router (DR) for a multicast sender to reach a receiver.
 When receivers